syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/VS2010-Designer-support.md

 ## Generate Columns

 1. Click Generate Columns to populate the properties for each visible column.
-   >  Note: Property list for visible column in the grid displays.
+   N> Property list for visible column in the grid displays.